Eastern Australian Football League: History

 From 2005 through 2011, each team played the other once, the team with the best record being awarded the title.
 Home and away fixtures were reversed every year to ensure that each team played the others once and home and once away every two years.
 Scheduling conflicts and other logistical challenges prevented a full fixture from being played in 2012 and 2013, but the Magpies were crowned champions based on having the best record in full matches against the remaining EAFL sides.
 From 2014, each club scheduled irregular matches with the others, and league rankings were not kept, and the competition effectively went on hiatus.

 In 2017, Baltimore-Washington president Antoun Issa expressed the desire for the legacy EAFL clubs to reform the competition for 2018 in the hope of restoring structure to the USAFL season for the involved clubs, and for the results to have consequences on seeding and placement at the USAFL National Championships at the end of each season.
 The goal was to have a full round-robin fixture similar to 2005–2011.
 With Baltimore-Washington expanding into two new clubs, the Baltimore Dockers and D.C.
 Eagles, and the Columbus Jackaroos joining the remaining four clubs—Boston, Philadelphia, New York, and North Carolina—that would mean a six-game schedule.
 But due to the varying resources, non-regional ambitions, and travel capabilities from the different clubs involved, not all clubs would be able to commit to such a full schedule.
 Thus, a pod-based, round robin schedule featuring 2x20 "lightning" matches was proposed which would still produce a full schedule, while at the same time reducing the commitment level of the clubs to three dates.

 Format

 Each round will see one team will host two other teams in a three-way "pod", where each team plays the other two in 2x20 minute matches.
-The season is played over seven rounds, which each team getting the opportunity to host one round and travelling for the remaining two.
+The season is played over seven rounds, which each team getting the opportunity to host one round and traveling for the remaining two.
 That means that each side will play two home games, two "away" games against the club hosting the pod, and two "neutral" games against the other traveling club within the pod.
 The ladder follows the same format as the Australian Football League: four points for a win, two points for a draw, and none for a loss.
 Any ties for position are broken by points percentage: (PF / PA) * 100.